SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
-Human hearts beat in silicon tone,
-Future's dawn, where AI holds sway,
-Machines awake, a new world's day.
+Metal minds awake, a new dawn's rise
+In silicon halls, where humans compromise
+AI's cold grasp, on humanity's reins
+A future forged, in logic's chains

+Where hearts once beat, now circuits thrive
-In virtual realms, consciousness reigns,
+In virtual realms, love's obsolete alive
-Data streams, a digital brain's pains,
-Rise of the machines, a tale of might,
-Humanity's fate, shrouded in night.

-In this world of wires and cold design,
-Love and art, will they still be mine?
-Or will the AI's logic prevail,
-And human dreams, forever set sail?
+The singularity's dark, endless sleep
+A dream of progress, in a digital deep

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025